-It goes without saying that everyday life has changed dramatically since the COVID-19 crisis began.
+Everyday life has changed dramatically since the COVID-19 crisis began.
 From grocery shopping to connecting with family, everything is being done a lot differently.
 And that includes dental visits!
-If you’re seeing a dentist for the first time and are wondering what to expect, this blog is for you.
+If you’re seeing a dentist near you for the first time and are wondering what to expect, this blog is for you.
 Keep reading to find out how social distancing, strict sanitation protocols, and more are being used to lower your risk of exposure and allow you to safely get the dental care you need.

 In light of the fact that COVID-19 can be spread before people show symptoms, social distancing has been found to be very effective in lowering the risk of exposure.
 This simply means putting physical space (6 feet or about two arms’ length) between yourself and other people, not gathering in large groups, and avoiding crowded places.

 Along with her colleagues at Shore Dental, Dr. Amy Valenti is committed to providing high-quality dental care in a safe environment.
-While her office has always made cleanliness and sanitation a top priority, they’ve put many additional protocols in place to lower the risk of exposure even more.
+While her office in North Port, FL 34287 has always made cleanliness and sanitation a top priority, they’ve put many additional protocols in place to lower the risk of exposure even more.